A Beginner's Guide To Essential Oils

 Peppermint essential oil is intensely freshening and invigorating, in part due to its high menthol content—so much so that many aromatherapists suggest working with the hydrosol to avoid safety issues (particularly in children).

-As oils cool, some can also bring on the heat.
+As some oils cool, some can also bring on the heat.
 Oils high in phenols, containing chemicals like carvacrol, eugenol, and thymol, are known to be hot.
 These oils should be used with caution and include oregano, thyme, cinnamon leaf, and clove.
 More warming oils include yarrow, sweet marjoram, ginger, basil, and black pepper.

 3. Combine oils.